cdegroot/unclever/README.md

 - Pretty much anything over basic CRUD stuff.
 This is a minimalistic, understandable, predictable library.
 Not a framework.
 So, before submitting a pull request, ping me whether I actually want new code in.
 Bugfixes are always welcome, though :)

+## I'm sold.
+How can I use it?

+The [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) License applies.
+Have fun.